How baryons affect halos and large-scale structure: a unified picture from the Simba simulation: Mass distribution across halos

 As expected, the activation of stellar feedback suppresses star formation.
 Thus, with respect to the No-feedback run, we find a lower stellar mass fraction for lower-mass halos.
 Conversely, the mass fraction of the gaseous phases increases.
 Another consequence of stellar feedback is the decrease of the total baryon fraction in low-mass halos.
 At $z=4$, the baryon mass fraction is correlated to the total halo mass in the form of a power law.
 At $z \leq 2$, we can clearly see that the power law saturates at high enough masses.
-This behaviour resembles the baryonic Tully-Fisher relationship (bTFR).
-At $z=0$, the knee of the relationship occurs at $M\approx 6\times 10^{12} \Msun$, in good agreement with the value observed by \cite{McGaugh_2010} in a compilation of observations of a variety of galaxies and clusters.
+This behaviour is reminiscent of the baryonic Tully-Fisher relationship (bTFR), i.e. the empirical power-law correlation between baryonic and total halo mass, below a certain critical halo mass; above the critical mass, haloes retain their cosmic share of baryons \citep[see, e.g.,][]{McGaugh_2010}.
+In the No-AGN run we find that, at $z=0$, such critical mass is $M\approx 6\times 10^{12} \Msun$.
+This value is of the same order of the knee of the bTFR found by \cite{McGaugh_2010} in a compilation of observations of a variety of galaxies and clusters (see their figure~1).
 Although it is interesting to see that stellar feedback alone can in principle give rise to a feature resembling the bTFR (see also the appendix of \citealt{SP21}), a direct comparison between the bTFR in \simba\ and observations is beyond the scope of this work.
 In fact, this was the subject of \cite{Glowacki_2020}, who considered a set of \simba\ galaxies that reflects the characteristics of the samples in observations (see also \citealt{Glowacki_2021}).
 Instead, in Figure~\ref{fig:mfrac_all} we are considering all halos with $M>10^{11} \Msun$.

+Our results for the No-AGN run are also broadly in agreement with an analogous study by \cite{Davies_2019}, who analysed the baryon mass fraction in galaxies within the EAGLE simulation \citep{EAGLE_Schaye2015}, and in a variant without AGN feedback.
+They find that in the No-AGN run the baryon mass fraction saturates to $f_{\rm b}$ for halos with $M_{200} \gtrsim 10^{12.5} \Msun$, and exhibits a power-law behaviour at lower masses.
+Hence, \simba\ exhibits qualitatively the same behaviour, although we find that the median baryon mass fraction at $M \approx 10^{11.5} \Msun$ is around 50\% at present time, whereas \cite{Davies_2019} obtain a value around 30\%.
+However, \cite{Davies_2019} also find a large scatter around the median value, with some haloes containing a baryonic mass fraction as large as 60\%.